-UCLA humanities research and majors do not have real world applications and impact.
+UCLA Humanities research and majors do not have real world applications and impact.

-• Departments and programs under the Humanities banner are far reaching and the alumni they produce enrich Los Angeles and beyond by ensuring future generations never lose touch with the sources of our common humanity — shared understanding of language, history, culture, literature, law, philosophy, religion, and more.
+• Departments and programs under the Humanities banner are far reaching and the alumni they produce enrich Los Angeles and beyond by ensuring future generations never lose touch with the sources of our common humanity — a shared understanding of language, history, culture, literature, law, philosophy, religion, and more.

 • Studies regarding the Humanities have real world applications across the planet.
 For example, studies on human expression through social media during the Arab Spring can, in turn, help predict where future violence may flare up.

 • Foreign language learning is the cornerstone of the Humanities, along with literature and culture.
 Those language skills are an important aspect of any résumé, and can be key for U.S. intelligence and corporate interests internationally.
 Employers with an emphasis on national security, such as the U.S. Department of Homeland Security, Federal Bureau of Investigations and the U.S. State Department, are looking for foreign language skills from their Humanities hires.